lsm/futil-js/README.md

 nested Arrays and Plain Objects.
 Also works for any other iterable data type as long as two other values are sent: a mapping function, and a type checker (See the unit tests for deepMap).

+## Async functions

+## asyncMap
+Like lodash/fp map, but accepts promises.
+Promises run in parallel.

+## asyncReduce
+Like lodash/fp reduce, but accepts promises.
+Promises run in sequence.

+## asyncIterator
+Reduces over a promise based iterator.